The following is Enota most recent rating letter dated January 2014 from Woodall's - the nation's leading campground rating agency.

 can join in the creative, conserving efforts and partake in the productive

-activities at Enota Mountain Retreat - feeding and milking the farm animals,
+activities at Enota Mountain Retreat - feeding the farm animals,

 gathering eggs, or tending the organic vegetable garden.